 The four critical elements that determine the financial viability of a highway project are the traffic volumes, user fee, concession period and capital costs.
-As the existing highways have dedicated traffic and the Governments has prescribed the user fee for uniform application across India, revenue streams for a Project Highway can be assessed with a fair degree of accuracy.
+As the existing highways have dedicated traffic and the Government has prescribed the user fee for uniform application across India, revenue streams for a Project Highway can be assessed with a fair degree of accuracy.
 The concession period, on the other hand, can be extended only marginally for improving project viability as the growth of traffic would not permit very long concession periods.
-In any case, the present value of projected revenues after say, 15 years, is comparatively low from the Concessionaire's perspective.
+In any case, the present value of projected revenues, after say 15 years, is comparatively low from the Concessionaire's perspective.

 As three of the four above-stated parameters are predetermined, capital cost is the variable that will determine the financial viability of a project.
-Bidders would, therefore, seek an appropriate capital grant/subsidy from the National Highways
+Bidders would, therefore, seek an appropriate capital grant/subsidy from the National

-Authority of India (Authority) in order to reduce the capital cost for arriving at an acceptable rate of return.
+A comprehensive framework is a pre-requisite for PPP Highways Authority of India (Authority) in order to reduce the capital cost for arriving at an acceptable rate of return.